Why Forensic Entomology?

 Network with peers and top professionals in the field around the nation

 All courses have a hands-on component--learn by doing!

 Graduate Assistantships are awarded on a competitive basis to highly qualified, degree-seeking graduate students in the Forensic Entomology Graduate Program.
-These awards provide an annual stipend of $13,000 as well as a full tuition waiver.
-You will be exempt from laboratory fees, but subject to some general student fees.
+These awards provide an annual stipend of up to $13,000 and may include tuition and fee assistance.
 Graduate Assistants gain important experience by assisting professors in their teaching and research.
-The specific duties of your assistantship will be determined by your supervisor.
-You will be expected to devote 20 hours per week to your duties.
+The specific details of your assistantship will be determined by your supervisor.
+You will be expected to devote a predetermined number of hours every week to your assigned duties.
 To keep an assistantship you must remain in good academic standing (3.00 gpa), and you must be enrolled in at least 6 hours per semester.
 You are not required to work during holidays and vacation times observed by the college.
-Deductions are made for federal, state, and county income tax, but graduate assistants are exempt from FICA (social security) and Medicare taxes.
+For more information about Graduate Assistantship opportunities contact Dr. Anne Perez at firstname.lastname@example.org.

 Courses are taken to reach credit-hour minimum requirements, along with a research component or capstone internship experience.
 The capstone experience in the thesis program is the successful completion of the research and ultimately the defense of the thesis.
 In addition, real-world cases are used to demonstrate proper analysis and conclusions of cases.
 Also, proper court testimony is learned from participation in the expert witness class.
 These experiences cover all areas of knowledge, skills, practical laboratory experiences, and crime scene evidence collection and interpretations.